pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 improve the quality of the research experience.

 In general, we want to change how research is done and perceived.
 Research is currently assumed to be the domain of the scholarly elite.
-In the future, we see research as part of the everyday life of many types of people, from many different backgrounds, contributing to the world's knowledge in many different ways.
+[In the future], we see research as part of the everyday life of many types of people, from many different backgrounds, contributing to the world's knowledge in many different ways.
 You don't need to be a PhD to contribute meaningfully to the progress of